Dog Breed Guide – Poodle

 Conclusion

-Poodles are friendly and very active dogs.
-They were bred as working dogs and were used for duck hunting and retrieval.
-They make good family dogs but require early socialization to get along with non-family members and other dogs.
+Known for their friendly and highly active nature, Poodles were originally bred as working dogs for duck hunting and retrieval.
+While they make excellent family dogs, early socialization is crucial for positive interactions with non-family members and other dogs.